egiberne/free-quiz-app/README.md

 - design best practices.

-> :information_source: **Note** This is a guided project module, completed end-to-end by following step-by-step instructions.
+> :information_source: **Note:** This is a guided project module, completed end-to-end by following step-by-step instructions.

 ## Tech Stack